 - Weight at birth was abstracted from the "Mutterpass," a standardized document given to all pregnant women in German where anthropometric data at birth are obligatorily recorded

-- Parents were weighed and measured by the study nurses at the time of their child's admission to the DONALD study, and this information was used to calculate maternal body mass index.
+- Parents were weighed and measured by the study nurses at the time of their child's admission to the DONALD study, and this information was used to calculate maternal BMI.

 - Initial N: At the time of the study, 1,170 subjects had been enrolled in the DONALD study

 - Attrition (final N):

 - Data from 244 subjects (125 boys and 119 girls) were included in the final analysis

 - 1,316 dietary records were included from these 244 subjects